In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to Wavefront from a host or application.

 - Memory - The proxy does not use a lot of CPU, memory, or storage.
 However, we recommend running the proxy on a host with at least 4GB of free memory.

-- Operating system - Wavefront proxy is a Java application and can run on operating systems supported by Java.
-Java 8 or later is required, the latest version of Java is recommended.
+- Operating system and JRE - Wavefront proxy is a Java application and can run on operating systems supported by Java.
+Java 8, 9, 10 or 11 is required.
+See the requirements in the Wavefront Proxy README file.

 Install a Proxy

 Many users install a proxy when they set up an integration.
-You can also install a proxy from the UI or perform a scripted installation.
+You can also install a proxy from the UI or perform a scripted installation manually.

 Install a Proxy from the UI